A Day in the Life of a Product Owner: What to Expect

 Stakeholder Meetings

 A significant part of the PO's role is communicating with stakeholders to understand their needs and expectations.
-This can involve meetings or calls with customers, internal stakeholders like the marketing or sales departments, or external partners.
-These discussions help the PO align the product development efforts with business objectives and user needs.
+Virtual meetings often take place on platforms like Zoom, allowing the PO to gather input from customers, internal teams, or external partners.
+These discussions help the PO align product development efforts with business objectives and user needs.

 Assessing Progress and Adjusting Plans